By Mark Milburn - July 10th, 2020

-As a recent graduate from Colorado State University-Global Campus, I thought I would share how I navigated my educational journey as a transfer student from community college to CSU Global.
-Choosing the right college is an important decision; and for myself and my needs, CSU Global was the right choice.
+As a CSU Global alumni, I wanted to share how I navigated my educational journey as a transfer student from community college.
+Choosing the right college is an important decision; for me, CSU Global was the right choice.

 By the time I began my pursuit of college education, I had been out of high school for almost 20 years.
-Because of this large time gap in formal education, I knew I needed to begin by building my foundation with general courses, primarily in math and science.
+With this large gap in formal education, I knew I needed to build my foundation with general courses, primarily in math and science.
 I decided to begin my college experience by enrolling part-time in classes offered by local community colleges.

-I started by choosing a class that I felt more comfortable with, such as history or English, as well as one that I knew I would be more challenging for me, such as math or science.
+I started with a class that I felt more comfortable with, such as history or English, as well as one that I knew I would be more challenging, such as math or science.
 This combination of pairing easier classes with more difficult ones was a successful trend I would continue to follow throughout every semester in my college journey.